 If you ARE afraid of heights though, beware on the 119th floor, because you might find yourself standing atop transparent glass unawares.
 Staff have control of the clarity of the Sky Decks, and I bet they have quite a bit of fun scaring those among us who have a phobia of heights!

-The Sky Terrace on the 120th floor is a definite highlight of the Seoul Sky Observatory.
-It’s the highest outdoor observation deck in the world at 486 metres, and the perfect spot to get those crystal clear pics of the fantastic landscapes around you.
+The Sky Terrace on the 120th floor is a definite highlight of the Seoul Sky Tower.
+At 486 metres, it’s the highest outdoor observation deck in the world.
+It’s absolutely the best spot to get crystal clear pics of the fantastic landscapes around you.

 If you visit earlier in the day, during the week, you’re more likely to avoid queues and crowds.
-We visited on a Friday around 11:30 in the morning, and it was essentially empty, aside from a few super noisy elementary school groups, which are easily avoided by moving to a different floor.
+We visited the observation deck on a Friday around 11:30 in the morning.
+It was essentially empty, aside from a few super noisy elementary school groups, which are easily avoided by moving to a different floor.

-There are a FREE option for getting inside Korea’s tallest building without forking out the 27,000KRW price tag to get up into the Seoul Sky Observatory… even though I think it’s totally worth paying that price at least once.
+There’s a FREE way to get inside Korea’s tallest building without forking out the 27,000KRW price tag to get up into the Seoul Sky Observatory… even though I think it’s totally worth paying that price at least once.

 Sky31 Food Avenue

-The Sky31 Food Avenue is located on the 31st floor of the Lotte World Tower, and it’s open to absolutely everyone.
-Sure, it’s not the top floors of the building, but there are still incredible views of the mega-city below.
+Sky31 Food Avenue is located on the 31st floor of the Lotte World Tower, and it’s open to absolutely everyone.
+Sure, it’s not the top floors of the building, but there are still incredible views of Seoul below.

 You can access this food court in the sky by getting a free pass card in the lobby of the Lotte World Tower.
 When I visited, I couldn’t help but feel like I was getting past the velvet rope, into some sort of privileged territory, rather than just a food court.